Raising Chickens, Ducks and Turkeys

 Farm Sales

-We are now offering eggs by the dozen, hatching eggs and day old chicks for sale from our flock.
+We are offer eggs by the dozen, hatching eggs and day old chicks for sale from our flock.
+We occasionally have juvenile and adult birds available as well.